jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 To explore additional features that you might wish to use as your project evolves, click [here] (https://www.npmjs.com/pricing).

-For details about setting up orgs, click [here](https://www.npmjs.com/docs/orgs).
+For details about setting up Orgs, click [here](https://www.npmjs.com/docs/orgs).

 To learn more about npm Enterprise, click [here](https://npme.npmjs.com/docs).

+To keep up-to-date with npm news, follow @npmjs on twitter.

+For details about npm search, click [here](https://npms.io/about).

+Finally, for mentoring, tutorials, and learning, vist [node school](https://nodeschool.io).
+Consider attending or hosting a nodeschool event (usually free!) at a site near you, or use the self-help tools you can find on the site.

 ### CLI Reference Doc / Online Help